-Augusta Canal Trail is a 10.9 mile moderately trafficked out and back trail located near Augusta, GA that features a river and is good for all skill levels.
+Augusta Canal Trail is a 10.9 mile moderately trafficked out and back trail located near Augusta, Georgia that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash